 Introduction.

 The hysteresis loop logic of Killough11 is often employed in reservoir simulators.
-Its limitations have recently been discussed by Tan,12 by Kriebernegg and Heinemann,13 and by Kleppe et al.14 who point out that Killough's method often is inadequate since it was formulated for the case where the drainage and imbibition curves meet at the residual oil saturation.
-To remedy this, it is suggested,^{13,14} with some modifications,14 to apply Land's15 expression, where $S_o[1]$ is the start saturation of an imbibition process, on the primary drainage curve, and $S{oR}[1]$ is the end saturation of the imbibition process, and C is Land's trapping constant.
+Its limitations have recently been discussed by Tan,12 Kriebernegg and Heinemann,13 and Kleppe et al.14 who point out that Killough's method often is inadequate since it was formulated for the case where the drainage and imbibition curves meet at the residual oil saturation.
+To remedy the deficiency, it is suggested,^{13,14} with some modifications,14 to apply Land's15 expression, where $S_o[1]$ is the start saturation of an imbibition process, on the primary drainage curve, and $S{or}[1]$ is the end saturation of A further limitation of Killough's procedure is that on the third reversal, an artificial jump back to the first reversal curve is made to ensure that the reversal scanning curves proceed back to the point where the original bounding curve was left, an experimental fact.